Tenemo/reactplate/README.md

 -   Jest + Enzyme testing
 -   Hot reload with HMR and react-hot-loader
 -   TypeScript support, parsed by Babel with @babel/preset-typescript
--   ESLint with typescript-eslint, without TSLint
+-   ESLint with @typescript-eslint, without TSLint

 ## TODO: